jonathan-chin/mec-cs/2024-spring/cs-151-fri/slides/01-introduction.md

 # For Next Week

-- read Chapter 1 (pages 69-135)
+- read Chapter 1
+  - you don't have to do any of the questions if you don't want to
-- quizzes will start next week (based around the first half of the chapter)
+- quizzes will start next week